What is HOCD?

 - Unwanted distressing thoughts about engaging in sexual acts with someone of the same sex.

-- I know deep down inside that I’m not straight, but how can I be sure?
+- Doubts like, “I know deep down inside that I’m not straight, but how can I be sure?”

-Doubts and Fears
+- Doubts and Fears:

 - Significant fear and anxiety about being attracted to someone of the same sex.

-- I’m scared that I might be gay.
+- Fear that you might be gay.

-There are many different symptoms of Sexual Orientation OCD and it is impossible to list them all, for example, in my practice, I’ve noticed a distinct pattern in some people with HOCD where they become fixated on the tiniest physical sensation, like a slight increase in heart rate or a fleeting feeling of warmth, especially in the groin, and see this as ‘evidence’ of same-sex attraction.
-It was becoming such a theme with clients, that I wrote an article to explain the feeling of arousal within HOCD, and what it really means.
-One technique that you can use is to learn to interpret your HOCD thoughts differently; see them as data and not reality.
+There are many different symptoms of Sexual Orientation OCD, and it is impossible to list them all.
+For example, in my practice, I’ve noticed a distinct pattern in some people with HOCD where they become fixated on the tiniest physical sensation, like a slight increase in heart rate or a fleeting feeling of warmth, especially in the groin, and see this as “evidence” of same-sex attraction.
+It was becoming such a theme with clients that I wrote an article to explain the feeling of arousal within HOCD and what it really means.
+One technique that you can use is to learn to interpret your HOCD thoughts differently—see them as data and not reality.

 Compulsions